Olga FitzRoy

-Olga Fitzroy (born February 1982) is a German-born British Labour Party politician who has represented St Martin's ward on Lambeth London Borough Council since 2022.
-She is also a sound engineer at Associated Independent Recording (AIR) studios and a noted campaigner for shared parental leave and fair pay.
+Olga Fitzroy (born February 1982) is a German-born sound engineer at Associated Independent Recording (AIR) studios and a campaigner for shared parental leave and fair pay.

 Early life

 Fitzroy was born in Berlin, Germany. and educated at Madras College in St Andrews, Scotland.
 She initially wanted to be a drummer in a punk rock band, but completed a Tonmeister degree at the University of Surrey which included a placement as a runner at AIR studios.